 - 17. There is already in place a policy framework which applicants must have regard to when applying for planning permission in Lingwood & Burlingham.
 This includes national and local plan policies.
 Broadland District Council has an adopted Local Plan made up of the 2014 Joint Core Strategy with Norwich and South Norfolk Councils, the Development Management DPD (2015) and Site Allocations DPD (2016) with a timeframe of 2026.
 The District Council is also working on an emerging local plan which is the Greater Norwich Local Plan (GNLP) with a timeframe to 2038. - 18.
 The Local Plan contains the strategic policies for the area, and the policies in this Neighbourhood Development Plan need to be in general conformity with these.
-The Plan must also have due regard to the National Planning Policy Framework (NPPF).
+The Plan must also have due regard to the National Planning Policy Framework (NPPF) published in December 2023.
 This Neighbourhood Development Plan contains non-strategic policies to support and add further detail to policies already adopted, specifically for Lingwood & Burlingham parish, the designated neighbourhood area.
 The explanations that go alongside the different policy areas in this plan set out what is already covered by the wider policy framework. - 19.
-Where there are policy details missing that are important for Lingwood & Burlingham, or where it was felt that a slightly different policy is needed, then new policies have been developed.
-Some of the aspirations in the following sections are not strictly 'planning' related.
-Nevertheless, it was felt that they were important enough to include and be called 'Community Actions', being something that the local community and Parish Council will lead on. - 20.
-The policies are intended to meet the vision and objectives set out above.
-They are aimed at guiding decision makers and applicants to achieve high standards of sustainable development.
-Development proposals need only have regard to those policies within the Neighbourhood Plan, the Local Plan, and the NPPF which are relevant to the particular proposal.
+One of the basic conditions the Neighbourhood Development Plan must address is contributing to the achievement of sustainable development.
+A widely accepted definition of sustainable development is 'development that meets the needs of the present without compromising the ability of future generations to meet their own need'.
+It is about ensuring better quality of life for everyone, now and for generations to come.
+In doing so, social, environmental, and economic issues and challenges should be considered in an integrated and balanced way.
+This is captured by Paragraph 8 of the NPPF (December 2023) in particular, which summarises the three interdependent objectives which are economic, social, and environmental.
+The Lingwood and Burlingham Neighbourhood Development Plan has considered the need for sustainable development within the parish by addressing the three overarching objectives in a localised way by creating policies which can add further detail to Broadland District Council local plan policies.
+The policies within our plan reflect the presumption in favour of sustainable development, whilst also seeking to manage development pressures, to ensure in addition to economic and growth considerations, reasonable environmental and social considerations are considered.
+Figure 4 below sets out which policies in the Neighbourhood Development Plan relate to the sustainable development objectives in the NPPF.
+Some of the Plan's policies will be relevant to more than one objective.